What is FIDO2?

 The server side has the relying party’s web application connected to a FIDO2 Server, for example, from Nok Nok Labs.

-Platform support for FIDO2 is evolving.
-Right now, it is supported on developer builds of Edge and Chrome.
-The latest builds of Firefox also support it.
-The FIDO2 specification is expected to be finalized soon.
+Platform support for FIDO2 and WebAuthn is evolving.
+It is supported on Edge, Chrome, and Firefox browsers, and in Android apps.
+WebAuthn is a W3C approved standard.
 Over time the list of platforms and browsers should expand, so stay tuned!
 You can also try out FIDO now.